 4. Improve Your Self-Care

-If you don’t have time for a self-care routine, start small.
-Take two minutes every morning before checking your phone or grabbing the kids to breathe deeply and think about yourself.
-What do you need to be happy?
+Start small if you don’t have time for a self-care routine.
+Take two minutes every morning before checking your phone or grabbing the kids to breathe deeply and think about your needs.
+What makes you happy?
 What do you need to feel successful?
 What needs to change?
-Then smile, and thank yourself for how far you have come and all of the accomplishments you have made along the way.
+Thank yourself for how far you have come, and remember your accomplishments.

 5. Identify How You Could Get Help

-When experiencing parental burnout, anything you can do to minimize your to-do list may be helpful.
+Minimizing your to-do list may be helpful when navigating parental burnout.
 Hiring a babysitting service, finding a household manager, or even asking for support from friends or family can be an easy way to lessen some of the stress from responsibilities.
-This could be as simple as asking a friend if they mind watching your little one while you get an extra hour of sleep.

 6. Let Go of Your Unrealistic Expectations